spaceman3333/VV-ESIR-TP3/exercises/pmd-test-smells.md

 Include the improved test code in this file.

 ## Answer
-I have selected the [Apache Commons Lang](https://github.com/apache/commons-lang) project to identify potential code smells.
+We have selected the [Apache Commons Lang](https://github.com/apache/commons-lang) project to identify potential code smells.

 ### Test Smell Detected
 Using the PMD rule `JUnitTestContainsTooManyAsserts`, the test case `testToString` in the [`AnnotationUtilsTest.java`](https://github.com/apache/commons-lang/blob/master/src/test/java/org/apache/commons/lang3/AnnotationUtilsTest.java) file from the Apache Commons Lang project was found to contain multiple assertions.
 Specifically: